A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Conclusion

 \section{Conclusion}

 Decomposition methods are appealing in counterfactual analysis for their computational tractability and simplicity.
-However, in strategic settings, predictions generated by the methods may fail to be incentive compatible after the policy or to account for additional coordination possibilities induced by the policy.
+However, in strategic settings, predictions generated by those methods may fail to be incentive compatible after the policy or to account for additional coordination possibilities induced by the policy.
 In this paper, we have presented a set of core conditions that validate the use of the methods in strategic settings.
 Most importantly, we have provided a precise formulation of the invariance condition on the equilibrium selection rules that is required for the approach.
 Essentially, under the invariance condition, the agents can be viewed as playing ``the same game'' after the policy.
 As demonstrated in this paper, this condition already encompasses many existing assumptions on equilibrium selection in empirical research.
-This opens up a new approach of counterfactual analysis in a strategic setting, where one does not need to recover the structural parameters and the set of equilibria for the analysis.
+Our result opens up a new approach of counterfactual analysis in a strategic setting, where we do not need to recover the structural parameters and the set of equilibria for the analysis.
+The result's primary contribution is to clarify conditions for such an approach to work.

 There are several extensions from this paper's proposal that look promising to us.
 A most prominent extension is to explore a set of conditions for the decomposition-based approach in a dynamic game setting.
 A policy in these games generally induces a change of the agents' posteriors through a change of a future path of the payoff states, and it seems nontrivial to maintain the invariance of the posterior after the policy.
 It appears interesting in this regard to note the approach of \cite{Kocherlakota:19:JME} who introduced independent shocks to the policy so that the posterior of the private sector for future policies remains invariant.
 Future work can expand this insight and explore the validity of decomposition-based predictions in a dynamic setting.